When it comes to wellness, women are increasingly turning to cold showers for their wide-ranging therapeutic benefits.

 High stress has been conclusively linked to impaired fertility in women.
 Stress triggers the hypothalamic-pituitary-adrenal axis, increasing inflammation and disrupting reproduction.

-The good news is that cold showers can flip the parasympathetic nervous system switch, signaling the body to relax.
+The good news is that cold showers can help with stress by flip the parasympathetic nervous system switch, signaling the body to relax.
 This initiates the “rest and digest” response, slowing heart rate and lowering blood pressure.

 Lower levels of circulating stress hormones create an environment more conducive to conception.
 So while it’s not a fertility treatment, a tension-taming cold shower could potentially improve your chances of getting pregnant.